 You can run any other development task in a similar way.
 Equivalently, this can also be executed from the terminal by running

-You can use IntelliJ IDEA's internal build system for compiling and running JabRef during development which is usually more responsive.
-However, it's important that you understand that JabRef relies on generated sources which are only build through Gradle.
+You should use IntelliJ IDEA's internal build system for compiling and running JabRef during development, because it is usually more responsive.
+Thereby, it's important that you understand that JabRef relies on generated sources which are only build through Gradle.
 Therefore, to build or update these dependencies you need to run the

 assemble Gradle task at least once.